vispean/debian-12-lamp/README.md

-# Debian-12-LAMP-phpMyAdmin
+# Debian 12 LAMP

-Provisioning of a debian 12 machine with a LAMP stack and possibly phpMyAdmin
+Provisioning of a debian 12 machine with a LAMP stack and possibly phpMyAdmin and/or a local python installation

 ## Build virtual machine in virtualbox